 The new lease standard, ASC Topic 842, has been delayed for many entities.
 However, the effective date is right around the corner.
 Entities that use the delay wisely will be better prepared to implement the new standard when the time comes.

-What is Considered a Lease?
+What is an Embedded Lease?

 When thinking about the new lease standard, most people think about leases such as land, buildings, vehicles and equipment that are used in operations.
 These types of leases will need to be evaluated when implementing the new lease standard; however, there may be other contracts that are not commonly thought about.
 One such instance is the embedded lease, which may be found within service contracts paid on a monthly or other recurring basis.